 The spectacular Grotto is a magical, naturalistic cave with shimmering, bubbling water, rough rock and stalactites covered in sparkling crystals.
 On a sunny day, shafts of light pierce the interior through carefully placed openings in the ceiling.
 The light makes the crystals sparkle as it bounces off the coral pools and lake water.

-It is CLOSED ON A MONDAY for maintenance.
 Please check the Grotto opening times before planning your visit.

 Take a look around…